-Fishing remains the largest industry in Greenland and, with approximately 85% of total exports, the country's biggest source of income.
-Mainly shrimp and halibut are exported.
+Fishing remains the largest industry and is the country’s biggest source of income, with approximately 85% of total exports.
+Mainly it is shrimp and halibut that are being exported.

 Besides fishing, a major source of income in Greenland is the so-called block grant from Denmark.
 Tourism, mining, crafts, handicrafts, small shipyards and service industries are other sectors that complement the country’s revenue.
 Much emphasis is on increasing revenue from tourism and mining.

 In 2012, the gross domestic product was estimated to be 13.8 billion DKK.
-Living standards are generally high in Greenland but, to outsiders, the living standards in some settlements would appear – and is - low by modern standards.
-The settlements are often located far away from everything and are difficult to provide – and it can be difficult to get a job there.
+Living standards are generally high, but to outsiders the living standards in some settlements would appear – and is – low by modern standards.
+The settlements are often located far away from everything and providing them with goods can be difficult at times – it can also be problematic to get a job there.
 In return, the settlements can often provide a stress-free life you will not find elsewhere.

 Imagine a country where there are no roads between towns.
 You can’t just take a bus or your car to the nearest town.
-This is what living in Greenland is like.
-There just aren’t any roads between towns in Greenland.
-Therefore, the infrastructure in Greenland is based on air and sea traffic.
+There just aren’t any roads between towns, therefore the infrastructure is based on air and sea traffic.

 How do I get to Greenland?

-There are two ways to get to Greenland: You go by plane from Iceland or Denmark or arrive on one of the many cruise ships.
-There are not any passenger ferries going to Greenland.
+There are two ways to get to Greenland: You go by plane from Iceland or Denmark or arrive with one of the many cruise ships.
+There are no passenger ferries going to Greenland.

 How do I travel domestically in Greenland?

-When you are traveling around in Greenland, you do so either by plane, helicopter or with a coastal ship.
+When you are traveling from one place to another in this great country, you do so either by plane, helicopter or with a coastal ship.
 To and from small settlements you can usually go with smaller tourist boats.
 However, they do not sail very often so make sure to plan ahead.

-To many people, understanding the infrastructure of Greenland is difficult.
-A lot of people also question the high costs of transportation to and in Greenland.
-However, domestically in Greenland, it is only possible to fly by small planes or helicopters as the airports are not large enough to the bigger planes that operate elsewhere in the world.
+To many people, understanding the infrastructure is difficult and a lot of people also question the high costs of transportation for both international and domestic travel.
+Domestically, it is only possible to fly by smaller planes or helicopters as the airports are to small to handle the bigger planes that operate elsewhere in the world.

-Domestic flights take up to 40 passengers at the most and some places can only be reached by helicopter.
-This can give a maximum of down to 5 passengers in the small helicopters.
+Domestic flights take up to 40 passengers at the most, and some towns and settlements can only be reached by helicopter.
+This can bring the maximum of passengers down to five in the small helicopters.
 This is the conditions people live under in Greenland.
 On top of this, add the Arctic climate and its implications on flying.

 Sailing in Greenland

-The Greenlandic shipping company Arctic Umiaq Line ensures passenger traffic between the towns of Qaqortoq in South Greenland to Ilulissat in North Greenland.
+The Greenlandic shipping company Arctic Umiaq Line ensures passenger traffic between the towns of Qaqortoq in South Greenland to Ilulissat in the North.
 Smaller ships take care of local transportation in the different regions.

-Umiaq means ‘women’s boat’ in Greenlandic and, in former times, the women’s boat was used to transport family, wives and children from place to place.
+The Greenlandic word “Umiaq” means “women’s boat” and in former times, the women’s boat was used to transport family, wives and children from place to place.

-Among visitors to Greenland, traveling with the coastal ship is very popular.
+Among visitors and tourists, traveling with the coastal ship is very popular.

 People travel as never seen before.
 Global tourism is growing and interest in Arctic destinations is increasing.
 We experience that very much at Greenland Travel.

-The number of tourists is also increasing in Greenland and, in 2015, there were more tourists visiting Greenland than there were inhabitants in Greenland.
-Approx. 68,000 people from around the world visited Greenland.
+The number of tourists is also increasing and, in 2015, there were more tourists visiting Greenland than there were inhabitants.
+Approx. 68,000 people from around the world visited Greenland in this period.

 This is why Greenland is a popular destination

 As a destination, Greenland has received many accolades in recent years.
-Greenland is on Lonely Planet's Top 10 List of Best Travel in 2016 and on National Geographic Traveler's Top 20 "Best Trips 2016".
+It was on Lonely Planet’s Top 10 List of Best Travel in 2016 and on National Geographic Traveler’s Top 20 “Best Trips 2016”.

-We at Greenland Travel who have traveled to and lived in Greenland for many years this is not exactly news.
-However, we are rejoicing because it shows that Greenland is becoming better known and recognized internationally as a unique travel destination.
+To us here at Greenland Travel who have traveled to and lived in Greenland for many years, this is not exactly news.
+However, we are rejoicing because it shows that it is becoming increasingly popular and recognized internationally as a unique travel destination.

 The five most popular things to do in Greenland

 Greenland offers many beautiful places to see and things you can experience.
-You have probably seen photos of the Greenland Ice Sheet, dog sledding, giant icebergs and the magical northern lights.
-When we ask our visitors, five experiences go again as the most popular.
+You have probably seen photos of the Ice Sheet, dog sledding, giant icebergs and the magical northern lights.
+When we ask our visitors, five experiences come up as the most popular.

 These five experiences are sometimes referred to as The Big Arctic Five.